canonical/opensearch-operator/docs/how-to/upgrade.md

 #### Rollback a charm revision with a different workload version

-If the charm revision you are rolling back to has a different workload version, the rollback process will attempt to roll back the workload version as well.
-However, since OpenSearch does not support downgrading, the rollback process will rollback the charm code then attempt a best-effort rollback of the OpenSearch workload.
+If you roll back to a charm revision with a different workload version, the process will roll back the charm code and then make a best-effort attempt to roll back the workload, since OpenSearch does not support downgrades.

 This is a dangerous operation that may lead to an unhealthy OpenSearch cluster.
 It is recommended to instead perform a backup and restore of the cluster to a new deployment with the desired OpenSearch version.

-We do not recommend performing a rollback to a charm revision with a different OpenSearch version.
-However, if you choose to proceed, you can follow the same steps as rolling back to a charm revision with the same workload version.
-There are two possible outcomes after the rollback:

-##### It is possible to perform a best-effort rollback between the two workload revisions
+##### If the rollback between the versions is possible

-In this case both the charm code and the workload will be rolled back to the previous version.
-However, since this is rollback is a dangerous operation, manual intervention is required to rollback the workload version.
-The charm will be blocked and a message will be displayed indicating that you need to run the `force-refresh-start` action with the `check-compatibility=false` to continue with the best-effort rollback of the workload version.
+In this case, both the charm code and the workload will be rolled back to the previous version.
+However, because rollback is a risky operation, rolling back the workload requires manual intervention.
+The charm will enter a blocked state and display a message instructing you to run the `force-refresh-start` action with `check-compatibility=false` to continue the best-effort workload rollback.

 ```shell
 Model    Controller  Cloud/Region         Version  SLA          Timestamp